 There is a daily cut-off time (usually 3pm or 4pm) for next-day switching requests.
-If your request is received prior to the deadline, the switch takes effect the following day.
+If your request is received prior to the cut-off deadline, the switch between investment options takes effect the following day.
 Requests to change the investment option for a pension account may take longer.

 5. Can you change your mind?

 Many super funds allow you to change a pending switch request.
 If you submit a second request, this usually overrides the first one, but you will need to check your super fund’s rules.

 6. Will you be notified when the switch is made?